KetherineWang/startup/notes.md

         - The `<br />` tag in HTML is used to insert a line break in the text.
 It stands for "break" and is typically employed to create a new line in the content, without starting a new paragraph.
 It is self-closing.
 - play.html
     - The `class` attribute
         - CSS Styling: The primary reason for using the class attribute is to define a specific scope for CSS styling.
-By assigning a class to an HTML element, you can target that element in your CSS stylesheet to apply specific styles.
+By assigning a class to an HTML element, we can target that element in our CSS stylesheet to apply specific styles.
 For example, any CSS rules defined for the class `player-name` will apply to all elements with that class.
         - JavaScript Interaction: Classes can also be used as selectors in JavaScript to manipulate elements.
-For instance, you can easily select all elements with the class player-name and apply JavaScript functions to them.
+For instance, we can easily select all elements with the class player-name and apply JavaScript functions to them.
     - When to use `<div>`?
         - Grouping Elements: `<div>` is commonly used to group together elements for styling purposes.
-By placing a set of elements inside a `<div>`, you can apply CSS styles to them collectively, rather than individually.
+By placing a set of elements inside a `<div>`, we can apply CSS styles to them collectively, rather than individually.
         - Layout Purposes: `<div>` elements are often used as containers to create different sections or areas within a web page, such as headers, footers, navigation bars, or content sections.
-        - Applying CSS Classes or IDs: When you want to apply specific CSS classes or IDs to a part of your webpage for styling or scripting purposes, wrapping these elements in a `<div>` can be an efficient way to do this.
+        - Applying CSS Classes or IDs: When we want to apply specific CSS classes or IDs to a part of our webpage for styling or scripting purposes, wrapping these elements in a `<div>` can be an efficient way to do this.
-        - JavaScript Targeting: If you need a container to target with JavaScript—for instance, to dynamically load content or handle user interactions—a `<div>` can serve as a useful hook.
+        - JavaScript Targeting: If we need a container to target with JavaScript—for instance, to dynamically load content or handle user interactions—a `<div>` can serve as a useful hook.
     - `<svg aria-hidden="true" viewBox="0 0 100 100" height="100" width="100">`
         - `aria-hidden="true"`
             - Accessibility: The attribute tells assistive technologies to skip the SVG element.
 This is useful when the SVG is purely decorative and does not contribute to the understanding of the page's content, or when an alternative representation of the SVG content is provided elsewhere on the page.